ConeScriptsV2/e621_roblox_plugin/README.md

 Drag and drop the roblox plugin into any game.
 (Studio of course)

 For the localhoster, it is directly featured as a visual studio project.
 (C#)

+# Required to run:
+Net 8.0 (Until i make it run on 4.8)

+Roblox Studio

+Access to e621 directly (https://e621.net)

+Firewall access to port 5000 (For programs to use, such as mine)